connormaas/private-projects/README.md

 ## Overview

-The following is a list of the private projects whose detailed descriptions are included in various files thoughout this repository:
+The following is a comprehensive collection of my non-public projects.
+Detailed descriptions of each project are included in the sections below.
+For quick access to private project repositories, I have provided the links:

 - Cache Simulation: https://github.com/connormaas/cache-sim
 - Malloc: https://github.com/connormaas/malloc